Moses Lapham: Death

 Lapham was later employed as a deputy surveyor by Samuel Maverick of San Antonio to survey land for him.
-The party of five, (Mr. Maverick, the sixth member had returned home was on October 20, 1838) was attacked by Comanche Indians on Leon Creek about four miles from San Antonio, Texas and Moses Lapham, Cornelius Skinner, a Mr. Jones, and one other of the party were killed.
+The party of five, (Mr. Maverick, the sixth member had returned home was on October 20, 1838) was attacked by Comanche Indians on Leon Creek about four miles from San Antonio, Texas, and Moses Lapham, Cornelius Skinner, a Mr. Jones, and one other of the party were killed.
 The surviving members returned to town and spread the news.
 Thirteen prominent men headed by Benjamin Franklin Cage, a San Jacinto veteran, hurriedly left San Antonio and went to the place where the massacre had occurred.
 The Indians, estimated at a hundred or more, surrounded the Texans and killed Captain Cage, Dr. Henry G. McClung, R. M. Lee, a Mr. O'Blye, Peter Conrad, John Pickering and a Mr. Green, and badly wounded General Richard Dunlap and Major William H. Patton.
 The next day a search party brought in the remains of the dead.
 On the following day, their remains were interred in a single grave just outside the Catholic Cemetery.
 Judge Robinson delivered the funeral oration.

+While believed to have been killed Captain B.F.
+Cage survived- was badly wounded, shot in the face.
+As the indians unexpectedly changed their assault line General Dunlap and Major Patton rode through the one man deep line at 90 degrees to it.
+(One survivor said the indian war party was about 100 indians while another survivor estimated 180 indians.)
+Breaking through and heading towards San Antonio.
+Captain Cage could not move with them in time, so rode around the end of the line and headed for his plantation in Wharton Texas area.
+It took him over a year to heal from his several wounds.
+Later he returned to fight many times as a Texas Ranger.
+Subsequently he attended his cousin's wedding, Captain Jack Hayes- to Sarah Calvert, in Seguin- his attendance mentioned in the local newspaper.
+Later he enlisted, as requested, in the CSA Army in 1865 for the final push to win the Civil War- that never came.
+Appeared in court at least once.
+Was the father of Philmon P. Cage and other children.
+Lived in the Blanco Texas area died in 1887 and is buried in the Blanco Cemetery.
+His name is on the beautiful monument outside the catholic cemetery.
+The error of his death at "Captain Cage's Comanche Fight" continues on to this day.